kietly/cs109a/index.md

 ---
-title: Machine Learning & Analysis for Twitter Bot Detection
+title: Machine Learning and Analysis for Twitter Bot Detection
 ---

 ####Motivation: